o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 |PhysX ragdoll                           |                                |                          |      ?     |
 |PhysX articulations                     |                                |                          | supports   |

-The correct API need to be chosen to get expected outcome that it can be quite tricky.
+The correct API needs to be chosen to get the expected outcome it can be quite tricky.
 Let us investigate moving a `Simulated PhysX Rigid Body'.
 We cannot simply call :
 ```cpp
  AZ::TransformBus::Event(entityId, &AZ::TransformBus::Events::SetWorldTM, transform);
 ```
-Above snippet will work fine in setup where the entity has PhysX rigid body component set to kinematic.
+The above snippet will work fine in a setup where the entity has a PhysX rigid body component set to kinematic.
-When  PhysX rigid body component is set to simulated type, it will have no effect.
+When the PhysX rigid body component is set to the simulated type, it will have no effect.
-Proper way to move such entity (respecting joints and contacts) will be:
+The proper way to move such an entity (respecting joints and contacts) will be:
-- call `SetKinematic(true)`  from RigidBodyRequestBus to stop simulation,
+- call `SetKinematic(true)` from RigidBodyRequestBus to stop the simulation,
 - wait for SetKinematic to be effective,
-- set `SetKinematicTarget` and wait for target reached,
+- set `SetKinematicTarget` and wait for the target reached,
 - set `SetKinematic(false)` and wait for effect,
-- finally, call `ForceAwake` to make sure that PhysX will run simulation of the body.
+- finally, call `ForceAwake` to make sure that PhysX will run a simulation of the body.

 It can take multiple cycles to achieve this.

-This can lead to few problems:
+This can lead to a few problems:
- - ROS2 Gem need to be heavily reliable on PhysX5 gem to support moving entities with articulations, characters.
+ - ROS2 Gem needs to be heavily reliable on PhysX5 gem to support moving entities with articulations, and characters.
- - Some of methods to adjust pose can be quite challenging.
+ - Some methods to adjust pose can be quite challenging.
- - Introducing new physics engine can lead to conflicts here.
+ - Introducing a new physics engine can lead to conflicts here.

-Alternative, approach would be to cycle through:
+The alternative, approach would be to cycle through:
 - disable physics simulation of [simulated body](https://docs.o3de.org/docs/user-guide/interactivity/physics/nvidia-physx/simulated-bodies/),
 - Use `TransformBus::Events::SetWorldTM` to change location,
 - enable simulation of [simulated body](https://docs.o3de.org/docs/user-guide/interactivity/physics/nvidia-physx/simulated-bodies/).